-We have collected some of the best Bruschetta recipes for a quick fresh light snack or a perfect starter selection for your next dinner invitation, bringing the flavour of Italy to your home.
+We have collected some of the best Bruschetta recipes for a quick fresh light snack or a perfect starter selection for your next dinner invitation.
+Bring the flavour of Italy to your home!

-The term ‘bruschetta’ originally comes from Italian ‘pane bruscato’, meaning simply toasted bread.
+The term ‘bruschetta’ originally comes from Italian ‘pane bruscato’.
+This is meaning toasted bread.
 It was first a poor-mans-dish, using leftover hard bread, leftover vegetables and herbs.
-In sevveral regions of Italy, it has several names and different toppings, always with toasted bread as the main ingredient.
+In several regions of Italy, it has several names and different toppings.
+Toasted bread is always the main ingredient.

 Today it is widely known as a welcomed starter or antipasti, a snack before the main course or to accompany a glass of wine.